Adele Breaks Down In Tears, Says She Might Never Tour Again [Video]

 Adele broke down in tears and had some seriously bad news for fans hoping to see her tour again as her “Adele Live 2016 Tour” draws to a close.

-The British singer, who’s been on tour around the world ever since she kicked-off her huge worldwide in February 2016, recently admitted while on stage during a concert in New Zealand that she may never tour again after her current string of shows wraps in the U.K. this July.
+The British singer, who’s been on tour around the world ever since she kicked-off her huge worldwide in February of 2016, recently admitted while on stage during a concert in New Zealand that she may never tour again after her current string of shows wraps in the U.K. this July.

-Adele made the pretty surprising confession while on stage at Mount Smart Stadium in Auckland, New Zealand, on March 26 according to New Zealand Herald, where she admitted that her 2016/2017 tour could well be the last one she ever does because she’s still suffering from intense stage freight and doesn’t think she “flourishes” while touring the globe.
+Adele made the pretty surprising confession while on stage at Mount Smart Stadium in Auckland, New Zealand, on March 26, according to the New Zealand Herald, where she admitted that her 2016/2017 tour could well be the last one she ever does because she’s still suffering from intense stage freight and doesn’t think she “flourishes” while touring the globe.

-“Touring isn’t something I’m good at… applause makes me feel a bit vulnerable,” Adele told the crowd at the concert, which reportedly brought out a huge 40,000 fans to the stadium to see what could be her final ever show in New Zealand.
+“Touring isn’t something I’m good at… applause makes me feel a bit vulnerable,” Adele told the crowd at the concert, which reportedly brought out approximately 40,000 fans to the stadium to see what could be her final ever show in New Zealand.

 “I don’t know if I will ever tour again,” Adele then confirmed.
 “The only reason I’ve toured is you.
 I’m not sure if touring is my bag.”

-Adele then broke down in tears after telling crowd that the only reason she embarked on her most recent tour, her first and possibly only world tour after she only performed in Europe and North America during her 2009 and 2011 tours, was because of the support from her millions of fans.
+Adele then broke down in tears after telling the crowd that the only reason she embarked on her most recent tour — her first and possibly only world tour after she only performed in Europe and North America during her 2009 and 2011 tours — was because of the support from her millions of fans.

-Adele stated that her 2016/2017 shows were “her greatest accomplishment” in her career after she revealed that began to cry while performing “When We Were Young” after seeing a fan break down in tears, before Adele then cried again and wiped away tears while expressing her gratitude and thanking fans for coming out to her shows.
+Adele stated that her 2016/2017 shows were “her greatest accomplishment” in her career after she revealed that she began to cry while performing “When We Were Young” after seeing a fan break down in tears.
+Adele then cried again and wiped away tears while expressing her gratitude and thanking fans for coming out to her shows.

-While it remains to be seen if Adele really is calling time on her international touring career following her recent concert confessions, the “Hello” singer has previously spoken about her anxiety by telling fans during a performance at London’s Wembley Stadium last year that she was battling stage freight.
+While it remains to be seen if Adele really is calling time on her international touring career following her recent concert confessions, the “Hello” singer has previously spoken about her anxiety by telling fans during a performance at London’s Wembley Stadium last year that she was battling stage fright.

-“I get so nervous with live performances that I’m too frightened to try anything new,” Adele said at the time of possibly making her current shows her first and last world tour per Metro.
+“I get so nervous with live performances that I’m too frightened to try anything new,” Adele said at the time of possibly making her current shows her first and last world tour, according to Metro.

 “It’s actually getting worse,” continued Adele of her stage freight during the tour stop last year.
 “Or it’s just not getting better, so I feel like it’s getting worse, because it should’ve gotten better by now.”